 When you think about out-of-home ads, your mind likely goes to billboards.
 But, outdoor advertising isn’t just limited to signs on the side of the highway.
 To that end, there are four main types of OOH formats:1

 - Transit – Transportation-based OOH is everywhere.
-Some physical locations have ample room for ads, such as airports and bus stations.
+Some physical locations have ample room for ad placement, such as airports and bus stations.
 You can also put ads directly on the modes of transportation themselves, including buses, taxis, trucks, trains, subways, boats, ferries, and even blimps or inflatables.
 Many of these have the additional capacity for interior advertisements, such as overhead panels on a bus or in-flight entertainment on a plane.
 Mobile billboards also fall into this category.

 - Street Furniture – Most urban or suburban areas will have public amenities related to shopping or transportation.
 Those surfaces are another opportunity to get your message out there.
 These kinds of ads will be smaller and closer to eye level, displayed so that pedestrians, shoppers, or even people sitting in traffic can easily see them.
 You will find street furniture advertisements on bike racks, bus shelters and benches, newsstands, pedestrian panels, phone kiosks, and freestanding digital displays.

 - Place-based – The ideal location for placed-based OOH is somewhere that has high traffic and can reach large groups of people at once.
 You might be asking yourself what does reach mean in OOH Advertising?
 Examples of these kinds of prime locations include arenas or stadiums, movie theaters, convenience stores, shopping malls, coffee shops, restaurants, or gyms.
 This area of OOH is constantly growing as people come up with creative new locations such as gas pumps or elevators.